Customizing the Cisco Unified IP Phone

 Step 1 Create a PCM file for each custom ring (one ring per file).
 Ensure the PCM files comply with the format guidelines that are listed in the "PCM File Requirements for Custom Ring Types" section.

 Step 2 Upload the new PCM files that you created to the Cisco TFTP server for each Cisco Unified Communications Manager in your cluster.
-For more information, see the "Software Upgrades" chapter in Cisco Unified Communications Operating System Administration Guide.
+For more information, see the "Software Upgrades" chapter in the Cisco Unified Communications Operating System Administration Guide.

 Step 3 Use an text editor to edit the Ringlist.xml file.
 See the "Ringlist.xml File Format Requirements" section for information about how to format this file and for a sample Ringlist.xml file.